amccormick2020/ECEN758/README.md

 **Running**

 Running the entire base_classifier.ipynb will rebuild, retrain, and evaluate the model.
-The file fsd50k_cnn.h5 is the trained CNN classifier, as it is included in this repository you may download and evaluate it directly if you wish to avoid spending a signigicant amount of time training the model.
+The file fsd50k_cnn.h5 is the trained CNN classifier, as it is included in this repository you may download and evaluate it directly if you wish to avoid spending a significant amount of time training the model.

 **Important Notes About Running base_classifier.ipynb**